chanon-kr/Shared_Function/README.md

 ## run_pipeline
 ***
 ### run_pipeline
-  - to run your python or notebook script
+  - to run your python or notebook scripts
     - with logging as a csv
     - with logging into sql table
     - with emailing the log when have/don't have errors